raiden-network/spec/monitoring_service.rst

 Event Filtering
 '''''''''''''''
-MS must filter events for each onchain channel that corresponds to the submitted balance proofs.
+MS must filter events for each on-chain channel that corresponds to the submitted balance proofs.
 On ``ChannelClosed`` and ``NonClosingBalanceProofUpdated`` events state the channel was closed with the Monitoring Service must call ``updateNonClosingBalanceProof`` with the respective latest balance proof provided by its client.
 On ``ChannelSettled`` event any state data for this channel MAY be deleted from the MS.